AlejandroAndarcia/MATLAB-Implementation-of-the-Dirac-Bergmann-Algorithm-for-Field-Theories/README.md

 ## Installation

-1. Download the toolbox file (`DiracFormalism - ToolBox.mltbx`) from this repository.
+1. Download the toolbox file (`FieldDiracFormalism - ToolBox.mltbx`) from this repository.
 2. Double-click it; confirm the installation.
 3. The functions will be available on your MATLAB path.

 ## Files in this repository

-- **`DiracFormalism - ToolBox.mltbx`** — MATLAB toolbox package containing the functions.
+- **`FieldDiracFormalism - ToolBox.mltbx`** — MATLAB toolbox package containing the functions.
 Install it and call the functions directly from your code.
 - **`guide.pdf`** — User guide describing the main functions, inputs/outputs, and usage tips.
-- **`examples.mlx`** — MATLAB Live Script showcasing worked examples, from simple toy models to systems with gauge fixing.

 ---